Emerging Leader 2015 - 2016

 AJ’s experience and involvement includes:

-- Completion of a number of academic courses such as Nursing, Social Work, Youth Work, Career Education, Child Protection, Community Development, Community Services Coordination and Aboriginal Leadership.
+- Completion of a number of academic courses such as Nursing (maternal health & mental health, Social Work, Youth Work, Career Education, Community Development, Community Services Coordination and Aboriginal Leadership and Business Management.

-- Delivery of over 600 cultural appreciation workshops to over 200 Victorian community, health and hospital settings, training non-Indigenous people about culture and working with individuals, families and communities.
+- Delivery of over 600 cultural appreciation workshops to over 200 Victorian community, health and hospital settings, training non-Indigenous people about culture and working with individuals, families and communities since 2005.

 - 5 years management experience as the National Coordinator of the Aboriginal Mental Health First Aid Program at Newcastle University, Orygen Youth Health and Mental Health First Aid Australia.
 This role involved training and supporting all AMHFA Instructors across Australia.

 - 3 years experience as Senior Educator at VACCHO, training Aboriginal Health Workers in Certificate III & Certificate IV in Aboriginal & Torres Strait Islander Primary Health Care, and Certificate IV in Mothers and Babies.

 - 2 years experience as an Aboriginal Health Worker at the Western Suburbs Indigenous Gathering Place.

 - During the COVID-19 outbreak, AJ developed a YouTube channel to provide a culturally safe space for Aboriginal voices and allies to share stories of Elders, Young People, Aboriginal Workers and Allies.